metno/AeroTools-Workshops/Workshop_081225/0/README.md

 Below is a list of simple preparations to complete before the workshop.
 Don’t worry if something doesn’t work, but if you manage to finish every step, you’ll be ready for the workshop.

+If you encounter any issues, please contact me, Jan or IT.

 ## Accessing PPI

 Everyone should be able to connect to PPI via SSH.
 If you cannot, please contact me or IT before the workshop.